Where to Buy

 Germany (Romania), 2009

 The global financial crisis reshapes politics.
 Muller publishes The Hunger Angel, based on Romanian-German deportation to Soviet labor camps.
 Obama's first year.
-The Arab Spring is two years away.
+The political pressures that will erupt in the Arab Spring are already mounting across North Africa and the Middle East.

 Awards & Adaptations